dwyl/PWA-Liveview/README.md

 ## Add Navigation

+You intercept request in the form `request.mode === "navigate"` and serve the assets accordingly from the cache when offline.

 ## Add WebAssembly

-A WASM file is just a static asset.
+A WASM file is just a static asset even if its a calculator.
-Since it will be cache, we can run it.
+Since it will be cached, it can be called and Javascript can run it.
 Let's check!

 ## Demo with auto-spaning map with geolocalisation